AbhisekRao16/AbhisekRao16/README.md

 <h1 align="center">Hi 👋, I'm Abhishek</h1>
 <h3 align="left">A passionate techie from India interested in building innovative projects</h3>

-- 👯 I’m looking to collaborate on **projects related to AI/ML and springboot**
+- 👯 I’m looking to collaborate on **projects related to data engineering, AI/ML and springboot**

 - 📫 How to reach me **abhisekrao1608@gmail.com**